eCandidus/aoLists-db/README.md

 * `GET /` - List all databases

 * `GET /:db` - List all collections
+* `DELETE /:db` - Deletes the database.
+Must be manager.

 * `GET /:db/metadata` - Returns the database metadata
 * `POST /:db/metadata` - Stores the database metadata
-* `DELETE /:db` - Deletes the database.
-Must be manager.

 * `GET /:db/:collection` - Returns all documents
+* `DELETE /:db/:collection` - Deletes the collection.
+Must be manager
+* `GET /:db/:collection/:id` - Returns document with given _id

 * `GET /:db/:collection/metadata` - Return the collection metadata
 * `POST /:db/:collection/metadata` - Stores the collection metadata
-* `GET /:db/:collection/:id` - Returns document with given _id
-* `DELETE /:db/:collection` - Deletes the collection.
-Msut be manager.
+* `DELETE /:db/:collection/metadata` - Deletes the collection metadata
+* `GET /allmetadata` - Return an array of all metadata for the collections

 * `GET /:db/:collection?query={'isDone'%3A false}` - Returns all documents satisfying query
 * `GET /:db/:collection?query={'isDone'%3A false}&limit=2&skip=2` - Ability to add options to query (see list below)